uberto/kondor-json/README.md

 be imported first by the IDE.
 I also don't like `map` and `flatmap` be identical to the collections methods because when using a collection of results it becomes very confusing.

-## Difficult Cases
+## Special Cases

-With Kondor is easy to solve difficult Json mappings, for example:
+With Kondor is easy to solve all Json mappings, including not so trivial ones.
+For example:

 ### Enums